Pipeline doesn’t grow on trees.

 In this case, the fields describing the account plan detail are blank simply to get the whole image onto the page.

 This is powerful information.
 By linking the Opportunities to the Key Account Plan we have immediate, visual information on whether we are on track with the revenue target for this customer.

 How To Build Key Account Plans In Salesforce gives more information on this approach.

-No business needs neglected accounts.
-At least not accounts that you hope to do business with in the future.
+No business wants neglected accounts.
+At least, not neglected accounts that you hope to do business with in the future.

 The segmentation approach, reports and account planning approach we have described in this blog mean you can avoid neglecting accounts.

 Here are some things you can also do:

 - Download the GSP Sales Dashboard.
 This free dashboard gives robust visibility of sales performance and the sales pipeline.
 You can adapt the Activity report to run on the Account Segmentation field used in your business.